spashikanti/sunilpashikanti.github.io/content/posts/enterprise-power-platform-governance-2026.md

 ## Conclusion: Governance as a Strategic Enabler
 Governance should **accelerate innovation**, not block it.
 By adopting a **Zoned Governance** approach and leveraging **Managed Environments**, architects can empower makers while maintaining the rigorous security standards required by global enterprises.

+---
+### Let's Connect
+How is your organization handling the shift to Managed Environments in 2026?
+I would love to hear your thoughts in the [Power Platform Community](https://community.powerplatform.com/profile/?userid=8077d18b-7b47-ee11-be6d-6045bdebe084) or on [LinkedIn](https://www.linkedin.com/in/sunil-kumar-pashikanti/).

 {{< author-bio >}}